JohnLi-98/JohnLi-98/README.md

 ## Computer Science Graduate and Aspiring Full-Stack Developer! :computer:

 - :chart_with_upwards_trend: I'm always looking for ways to better myself as a developer.
-- :pencil: I'm currently learning the MERNG stack, particularly the React framework.
+- :pencil: I'm currently learning Python.
 - :closed_book: 2021 Goals: Read more books and continue to learn more about software development.
 - :musical_score: Fun fact: I enjoy doing puzzles and love listening to different genres of music.